Mahdi-prix/QR-CODE-MAKER/README.md

 # QR-CODE-MAKER
-you can create QR  for any url or ant word
+you can create QR  for any url or any word